 It’s bloomin’ freezing out there, so it’s natural to reach for that thick jacket.
 But, as your core temperature rises and the sweat starts to flow on the move, you might regret your kit choice.

-Plus running in saturated garments is a one-way ticket to chafe city.
+And everyone knows how grim it is to exercise in saturated garments - plus it's a one-way ticket to chafe city.

 But on the flip side your body temperature will also drop as cool air chills your skin as sweat builds up and the body's natural cooling mechanism kicks in.